HiroseSadao/deep-person-reid/docs/datasets.rst

 Suppose you want to store the reid data in a directory called "path/to/reid-data/", you need to specify the ``root`` as *root='path/to/reid-data/'* when initializing ``DataManager``.
 Below we use ``$REID`` to denote "path/to/reid-data".

-Please refer to :ref:`torchreid_data` for details regarding the arguments.
+Please refer to :ref:`new_torchreid_data` for details regarding the arguments.

 .. note::